dmentre/re-demexp/spec/high-level-requirements.md

 REQ-V-7: A User can always vote as a User and as a Delegate.
 The two votes can be different.

-> Note: The User's vote is personal and hidden.
-The Delegate vote might
-> be public (but can also be private, it is up to the Delegate to
-> decide).
+REQ-V-8: Vote of a User is always private, hidden to other Users.

+REQ-V-9: Vote of a Delegate can be private or public, according to Delegate wish.

 ## Classification ##